How to solve issues with logging in the control panel?

 - explain the reason why the reseller does not have access to the 2FA anymore

-Openprovider support will be in contact with the reseller and may be able to help to regain access to the resellers account
+Openprovider support will be in contact with the reseller (during working-hours) and may be able to help to regain access to the resellers account

 Installation of the app is quite easy: download a version of the app, scan the QR-code in your Openprovider control panel and confirm the entry.

-Invalid e-mail address when using the "forget password" option.
+Invalid e-mail address when using the "Forgot Password" option.

 This error will appear when the reseller is requesting a password reset via the option "forgot password" but the username and the email address to not match with Openprovider database.

-Please note; Username and email address are case-sentitive and make certain the reseller does not copy blank spaces in any of the fields.
+Please note; Username and email address are case-sensitive and make certain the reseller does not copy blank spaces in any of the fields.